marcglasberg/asyncredux.com/flutter/connector/store-connector.md

 }
 ```

-The `fromStore` method is called automatically by Async Redux, when necessary.
+The `fromStore` method is called automatically by AsyncRedux, when necessary.
 Note it has direct access to the `state` and to all dispatch methods
 like `dispatch`, `dispatchAndWait`
 etc.